Secure Linear MDS Coded Matrix Inversion: Appendix 2 --- Gradient Coding Scheme of , and a Numerical Example

 \section{Appendix 2 --- Gradient Coding Scheme of \cite{HASH17}, and a Numerical Example}

 In this appendix, we give a brief overview of the GC scheme from \cite{HASH17}, to show how it differs from our coded matrix inversion scheme.
 We also explicitly give their construction of a balanced mask matrix $\Mb\in\{0,1\}^{n\times k}$, which we use for the construction of the $\brs$ generator matrices.
-Lastly, we illustrate the encoding and decoding procedures with a simple example.
+We illustrate the proposed CCS in Figure \ref{CMIS_fig}, and the encoding and decoding procedures with a simple example.

 Even though this was not pointed out in \cite{HASH17}, Algorithm \ref{RBMM} does not always produce a mask matrix of the given parameters when we select $d<n/2$.
 This is why in our work we require $d\geqslant n/2$.